chrisnmorrison/openmastery/learn/java/intermediate-syntax/autoboxing.md

 Double dObject = Double.valueOf(d); // boxing
 ```

-In this example, the value of the primitive double variable d is explicitly converted to a Double object through boxing.
+In this example, we explicitly converted the value of the primitive double variable d to a Double object through boxing.

 ## Unboxing